ggabbiani/orthodocs/unit-tests/docu-styles/ortho/lib-defdecorations/README.md

 The default decoration used by OrthoDocs is the single character `'!'` soon after any native SCAD comment start.

-The option `--anno-prolog` can be left unset.
+The option `--decorations` can be left unset.

 Valid examples for annotations are: